HardikMochi/Assignment/README.md

 <p align="center">
   <img src="https://github.com/HardikMochi/Assignment/blob/main/images/img.png" width=600>
 </p>

+## Approach to the solution
+1. Here,i used the distilbert-base-nli-stsb-mean-tokens model which performs great in Semantic Textual Similarity tasks and it’s quite faster than BERT as it is considerably smaller.
+2. The scalability of the model has decreased when there is the long sentence(50-60 words sentence).
+3. Hear we dont need data to train the bert model because we use the pretrained bert model which is trained on Wikipedia and Book Corpus, a dataset containing +10,000 books of different genres.
+4.

 We are building a system that can extract topics from an article and ranking of the documents according to relevance to the query.

 how keyword-based and vector-based search engines